rs1729/pico_ttl2vga/README.md

 1. Use at your own risk!
 Don't expect too much.

 2. The 114 MHz system clock reduces jitter in the VGA output.<br />
    The input pixel clock will probably introduce jitter.
 The clock divider for the pixel clock can be adjusted (GP20/21).
 If USB output is enabled, the clock divider fractional part for the current video mode can be seen in a serial monitor.
-However, if `pico_enable_stdio_usb(ttl2vga 1)` is enabled, the frame buffer is limited to 720x350.
+However, if `pico_enable_stdio_usb(ttl2vga 1)` is enabled, the frame buffer is limited to 720x350 (or 724x349).
 If scanning starts too early, the last line would be missing.
-For normal use a frame buffer of 720x351 is recommended (see below).
+For normal use a frame buffer of 720x351 (or 724x351) is recommended (see below).
 Once the best settings have been found, they can be set in `ttl_in.h`, e.g.
    ```C
    #define DIV16M_FRAC  207
    #define DIVMDA_FRAC  232